Scottish Conservatives: Election results

 In 2017, the Scottish Conservatives became the second-largest political party in Scotland in terms of democratic representation in the Scottish Parliament (following the 2016 Scottish Parliament election), constituencies in Scotland in the UK House of Commons (following the 2017 snap election) and in local government in Scotland (following the 2017 local elections), finishing in second place behind the Scottish National Party and overtaking the once dominant Scottish Labour.

 House of Commons

-Blue indicates seats won by the Conservatives at the 2019 General Election.
+Blue indicates the seats won by the Conservatives at the 2024 United Kingdom general election in Scotland.